Swiatek Puts French Open Title On Line Against Muchova - UrduPoint

 "There has been many moments, many lows, I would say, from one injury to another," said Muchova.

-"Some doctors told me, you know, maybe you'll not do sport anymore.
+"Some doctors told me maybe you'll not do sport anymore.
 But I always kept it kind of positive in my mind and tried to work and do all the exercises to be able to come back."
 It will be the fifth French Open in a row featuring a first-time Grand Slam finalist and just the second time Swiatek has played Muchova.

 Their only previous meeting came in Prague in 2019 when Muchova won in three sets against Swiatek, who had come through qualifying to reach the main draw.